sofiatam/Assignment05-DH150/README.md

 DESIGN SOLUTION: SOCIAL PAGE - TRENDING, HOT & NEW, BUSINESSES SHARING INFO, FRIENDS POSTING, MAP (LIKE SNAPMAPS)

-1. See what restaurants are trending in a particular area
+Scenario #1: See what restaurants are trending in a particular area As a frequent traveler, Tyler likes to see what restaurants are popular in each

-2. See if there are any promotions currently going on for a particular celebration (ie. National Ice Cream Day)
+Scenario #2: See if there are any promotions currently going on for a particular celebration (ie. National Ice Cream Day)

-3. See what new restaurants there are
+Scenario #3: See where your friends are currently eating